awsdocs/aws-data-exchange-user-guide/doc_source/subscribing-to-product.md

 + Query data without having to extract, transform, or load data\.
 + Access the latest provider data as soon as the provider updates it\.

-For more information, see [Working with AWS Data Exchange datashares \(preview\)](https://docs.aws.amazon.com/redshift/latest/dg/adx-datashare.html) in the *Amazon Redshift Database Developer Guide*\.
+For more information, see [Working with AWS Data Exchange datashares](https://docs.aws.amazon.com/redshift/latest/dg/adx-datashare.html) in the *Amazon Redshift Database Developer Guide*\.

 **Note**
 You lose access to a product's datashares after your subscription expires\.

+For more information about how to subscribe to a Amazon Redshift data set, see [Tutorial: Subscribe to Worldwide Event Attendance \(Test Product\) on AWS Data Exchange](subscriber-tutorial-RS-product.md)\.

 ## Request a recommendation for a data product<a name="request-new-products"></a>